Nikon D7000 vs Panasonic GH4

 Review summary: Nikon D7000 vs Panasonic GH4

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GH4?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D7000:

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.1 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).